cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

     return ss_H
 ~~~

-## CG Framework: C2PRI Combiner with a KEM
+## CK Framework: C2PRI Combiner with a KEM

 This framework combines a PQ KEM with a traditional KEM, using the C2PRI
 combiner function.
 It should be used in cases where the application wants to